KaareH/GEO3Py/docs/PDF-Conversion.md

 4. Find and replace `attachment:./` with nothing
 5. Find and replace `<img src="` with `![](`
 6. Find and replace `.png"` with `.png)`
+7. Find and replace `.jpg"` with `.jpg)`
-7. Starting from the bottom of the markdown-cell, split the cells between each section and subsection.
+8. Starting from the bottom of the markdown-cell, split the cells between each section and subsection.
 Shortcut in VSCode `Shift + ctrl + -`

 # Convert Jupyter-notebook to PDF